The Difference Between a Tea Kettle and a Teapot

 Difference between a tea kettle and a tea pot

-Tea pots are not designed to be put on stoves.
-They’re pretty, delicate, and sometimes fragile.
-Putting them on stoves can cause them to warp, darken, or even crack.
 Tea kettles are not designed to be used for brewing tea.
-They usually don’t have a strainer of any kind, so your tea would be full of leaves, and your kettle would be rather difficult to properly clean.
+They usually don’t have an infuser or strainer of any kind, so your tea would be full of leaves or not strained, and your kettle would be rather difficult to properly clean. 👎

 Older post Newer post